ARTICLE I MEMBERSHIP

-The Golden Retriever Club of Canada shall remain in being as long as the number of Ordinary Members number twelve (12) or more and are willing to function as a Club under its present title.
+The Golden Retriever Club of Canada shall remain in being as long as the number of Eligible Voting Members remains at twelve (12) or more and as long as said members are willing to function as a Club under its present title.
 Failing this, all material assets shall be sold to the highest bidder and all monies received, plus the balance on hand or in the bank, shall be contributed to The Ontario Veterinary College in Guelph, Ontario, Canada for them to use as they deem fit.

 Section 7 CLUB PUBLICATION

-For the unification of the Club and its members across the country and/or countries, no less than six (6) issues of the Club newsletter are to be published yearly and sent to members.
+- For the unification of the Club and its members across the country and/or countries, no less than four (4) issues of the Club newsletter are to be published yearly and made available to the membership.

 ARTICLE 3 MEETINGS